Will your community join us on Criminal Justice Sabbath? Will you be one of the communities lifting up the ways the justice system impacts us all?

 - The Episcopal Church of the Good Samaritan in Corvallis is hosting a Criminal Justice Sabbath in July.

-- St John the Baptist Episcopal Church in Portland is hosting a Criminal Justice Sabbath in September, with a blessing for prison ministry volunteers.
+- St John the Baptist Episcopal Church in Portland hosted a Criminal Justice Sabbath in September, with a blessing for prison ministry volunteers.

 - St. Matthew's Episcopal Church in Ontario is hosting a Criminal Justice Sabbath, and continues its connection with its parochial parish, Grace Chapel, inside the Snake River Correctional Facility.